reowst/sdk/USAGE.md

 This is your private key:

     PuOtENNoEI77YEjPhWbcEGsG5L5dVE7if1KxwRpwvYbBSy5uL1OWJeN7Brsqq+XdIeZEqefo/MCq4GFY7WpNE3Qfx4lTNRe4

-IMPORTANT: Save your private key in a secure place and don't share it with anybody, not even us!
 ```

 Paste the base64 public key into the web portal "Game Configuration" page and click save.